 Make sure you’ve read Part 1 of this series!

-In the first post in this series, I talked about some of the various things that can impact picking the right provider—in our case, we’re talking about IT providers, but most of the points would generalize to any industry.
+In the first post in this series, I talked about some of the various things that can impact picking the right Managed Service provider.
 In part two, we’ll dive into IT Freedom’s Value Chain.
 That is, how we tie together people, tools, and processes based on our core company values to deliver our unique, world-class services.

 First, our strategy is to provide comprehensive, highly personal, and highly differentiated service to our customers.
 To deliver that, we first need to get the right people in the right seats.
 That means not just people who are the top of the class in job skills (be it support, engineering, management, whatever), but they have to be human: They need to share our core values of openness, ownership, excellence, fun, and above all human service.
 They need to excel at the so-called soft skills of communication, courtesy, enthusiasm, and empathy.